 - Make the job and workplace work better

-- Get rid of a lot of waste – which will save time and make work more meaningful
+- Reduce waste – which will save time and make work more meaningful

 Ten principles of Kaizen